jengelh/libhx/doc/socket_functions.rst

 	system defaults.
 (It may choose whatever protocol is offered by the system.) ``oflags`` is a bitset which may contain ``O_NONBLOCK``, else must be 0.
 Upon success, a socket file descriptor is returned.
 Upon failure, a negative errno code is returned.
+The socket will have ``SOCK_CLOEXEC`` set by default if the platform supports it.

 ``HX_inet_listen``
 	The function first resolves ``host`` using ``getaddrinfo()` with ``AI_PASSIVE``, then using ``HX_socket_from_env`` looks in the environment for a matching socket to pick up, and otherwise uses the first result from getaddrinfo to create a new socket.
 Upon error, a negative errno value is returned.
+The socket will have ``SOCK_CLOEXEC`` set by default if the platform supports it.

 ``HX_local_listen``
 	The function creates a local system-specific socket.
 Using ``HX_socket_from_env``, it will attempt to pick up a matching socket from the environment, and otherwise create a new socket.
 Upon error, a negative errno value is returned.
+The socket will have ``SOCK_CLOEXEC`` set by default if the platform supports it.

 ``HX_socket_from_env``
 	The function looks up the current process's file descriptors for a socket that is listening and which matches the given addrinfo and (optionally) intf if the latter is not NULL``.
 Upon success, the fd number is returned, or -1 if no file descriptor matched.
 No errors are signalled.
+Before this function returns a file descriptor, it sets ``SOCK_CLOEXEC``.

 ``HX_sockaddr_is_local``
 	Attempts to determine if the given socket address refers to a local